awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 # Object Tagging<a name="object-tagging"></a>

 Use object tagging to categorize storage\.
 Each tag is a key\-value pair\.
 Consider the following tagging examples:
-+ Suppose an object contains protected health information \(PHI\) data\.
-You might tag the object using the following key\-value pair, as shown following:
++ Suppose that an object contains protected health information \(PHI\) data\.
+You might tag the object using the following key\-value pair\.

   ```
   PHI=True